albertostefanelli/academic_website/content/post/sublime_ride.md

                     <!-- <scope>source.python</scope> -->
                 </snippet>
         ```
-        + Open `Sublime Text > Preferences > Key Bindings` and paste in the windows that just opened the following code:
+        + Open `Sublime Text > Preferences > Key Bindings` and paste in the window that just opened the following code:

         ```JSON
                 [